What is the main source of law authorising this entity form?

 Does the entity possess separate legal personality?

-The multiple member limited liability company has a separate legal personality.
+The multiple member limited liability company (Company Limited by shares) has a separate legal personality.

-There is no maximum period of existence; the MMLLC can be incorporated for an indefinite period.
+There is no maximum period of existence; the MMLLC (Company Limited by Shares) can be incorporated for an indefinite period.

 Governing document(s)

-Liability of members of the company is limited to the amount of shares for which they subscribed in the Memorandum and Article of Association, and there is no personal liability of the members, unless there is proof of fraud or in case the company has an outstanding debt with the revenue authority.
+Liability of members of the company is limited to the amount of shares that are unpaid: If the subscribers of shares pay for the shares they subscribed to in the Memorandum and Articles of Association, any other liability of the company cannot be imposed on their personal assets, unless there is sufficient reason to lift the veil of incorporation.
+A common reason for lifting the veil is fraud, tax evasion among others, or where the company has outstanding debts with the revenue authority

 The MMLLC is governed by its Board of Directors.

-The MMLLC can enter into international restructurings, however, it is only allowed pursuant to specific legislation of the country where the international restructuring would take place.
+The MMLLC can enter into international restructurings, however, it is only allowed subject to specific legislation of the country where the international restructuring would take place.
+For example, any merger or acquisition transaction with a combined market value, turnover, or asset threshold of Tanzania Shillings Three Billion Five Hundred Million (TZS 3.5 billion) or more must be notified to the Fair Competition Commission (FCC) for approval, in accordance with the Fair Competition Act.

 Can this type of entity be used for a non-profit or charitable organization?